paixaop/node-sodium/README.md

 # Code Samples
 Please check the fully documented code samples in `test/test_sodium.js`.

+# Installing Mocha Test Suit

+To run the unit tests you need Mocha.
+If you'd like to run coverage reports you need mocha-istanbul.
+You can install both globally by doing

+    npm install -g mocha mocha-istanbul

+You may need to run it with `sudo` is only root user has access to Node.js global directories

+    sudo npm install -g mocha mocha-istanbul

 # Unit Tests
-You need to have mocha test suite installs then you can run the node-sodium unit tests by
+You need to have mocha test suite installed globally then you can run the node-sodium unit tests by

     make test

 # Coverage Reports
+You need to have mocha test suite installed globally then you can run the node-sodium unit tests by

     make test-cov